-The following values are used in the table: The value "all" means that hourly emissions are computed for every day of the year and that emissions potentially have day-of-year variation.
+The following values are used in the table: The value "all" means that hourly emissions computed for every day of the year and that emissions potentially have day-of-year variation.
 The value "week" means that hourly emissions computed for all days in one "representative" week, representing all weeks for each month.
 This means emissions have day-of-week variation, but not week-to-week variation within the month.
 The value "mwdss" means hourly emissions for one representative Monday, representative weekday (Tuesday through Friday), representative Saturday, and representative Sunday for each month.
 This means emissions have variation between Mondays, other weekdays, Saturdays and Sundays within the month, but not week-to-week variation within the month.
 The value "aveday" means hourly emissions computed for one representative day of each month, meaning emissions for all days within a month are the same.
 Special situations with respect to temporalization are described in the following subsections.

-In addition to the resolution, temporal processing includes a ramp-up period for several days prior to January 1, 2012, which is intended to mitigate the effects of initial condition concentrations.
-The ramp-up period was 10 days (December 22-31, 2011).
-For most sectors, emissions from December 2012 were used to fill in surrogate emissions for the end of December 2011.
-In particular, December 2012 emissions
+In addition to the resolution, temporal processing includes a ramp-up period for several days prior to January 1, 2011, which is intended to mitigate the effects of initial condition concentrations.
+The ramp-up period was 10 days (December 22-31, 2010).
+For most sectors, emissions from December 2011 were used to fill in surrogate emissions for the end of December 2010.
+In particular, December 2011 emissions (representative days) were used for December 2010.
+For biogenic emissions, December 2010 emissions were processed using 2010 meteorology.

-(representative days) were used for December 2011.
-For biogenic emissions, December 2011 emissions were processed using 2011 meteorology.
+The Flat File 2010 format (FF10) inventory format for SMOKE provides a more consolidated format for monthly, daily, and hourly emissions inventories than previous formats supported.
+Previously, to process monthly inventory data required the use of 12 separate inventory files.

-The Flat File 2010 format (FF10) inventory format for SMOKE provides a more consolidated format for monthly, daily, and hourly emissions inventories than prior formats supported.
-Previously, processing monthly inventory data required the use of 12 separate inventory files.
 With the FF10 format, a single inventory file can contain emissions for all 12 months and the annual emissions in a single record.
 This helps simplify the management of numerous inventories.
 Similarly, daily and hourly FF10 inventories contain individual records with data for all days in a month and all hours in a day, respectively.

-SMOKE prevents the application of temporal profiles on top of the "native" resolution of the inventory.
-For example, a monthly inventory should not have annual-to-month temporalization applied to it; rather, it should only have month-to-day and diurnal temporalization.
-This becomes particularly important when specific sectors have a mix of annual, monthly, daily, and/or hourly inventories.
+SMOKE 3.5.1 prevents the application of temporal profiles on top of the "native" resolution of the inventory.
+For example, a monthly inventory should not have annual to month temporalization applied to it; rather, it should only have month-to-day and diurnal temporalization.
+This becomes particularly important when specific sectors have a mix of annual, monthly, daily, and/or hourly inventories (e.g. the nonpt sector).
 The flags that control temporalization for a mixed set of inventories are discussed in the SMOKE documentation.
-The modeling platform sectors that make use of monthly values in the FF10 files are agfire, nonroad, onroad (for activity data), and ptegu.
+The modeling platform sectors that make use of monthly values in the FF10 files are nonroad, onroad, and the agricultural burning inventory within the nonpt sector.